snl-dakota/dakota/docs/user/compiling/devenv.rst

 -------

-A number of approaches can be used to satisfy Dakota's dependencies on Mac OS / OS X. Typically the OS-provided Accelerate linear algebra suffices.
+A number of approaches can be used to satisfy Dakota's dependencies on macOS / OS X. Typically the OS-provided Accelerate linear algebra suffices.
 These are listed in reverse chronological order, in hopes of archiving useful information, with the first being the most promising approach currently.